Mobile Network Operators (UK)

 image ©trinitymaxwell.com

-A Mobile Network Operator (MNO), also known as a Mobile Network Carrier, is a provider of the infrastructure upon which mobile services are delivered.
-When a mobile customer requests a mobile service this is delivered by one of the MNOs; be that service a phone call, SMS message or mobile data request.
+A Mobile Network Operator (MNO), also known as a Mobile Network Carrier, provides the infrastructure through which mobile services are delivered.
+When a mobile customer requests a service, such as a phone call, SMS message or mobile data, this is delivered by one of the MNOs.

-These four companies provide the mobile network within the UK.
-They purchase, the licenses, setup the network and manage the services provided.
-In addition, there are a number of Mobile Network Virtual Operators in the UK.
-These organisations piggy-back on one of the four mobile network operators.
+These three companies provide the mobile network in the UK.
+They purchase the licences, set up the network and manage the provided services.
+In addition, there are a number of mobile network virtual operators in the UK.
+These organisations piggy-back on one of the three main network providers.

 A bit of history.

-• At the allocation of the 2G licences another 2 operators were allowed into the market, as well as Vodafone and O2.
+• When the 2G licences were allocated, two more operators were permitted to enter the market, in addition to Vodafone and O2.
 Orange and One-2-One were the two companies allocated 2G frequencies.
-One-2-One originally intended to run their network within the M25 but later expanded to the whole of the UK.
-The company was later owned by T-Mobile with a related name change.
+One-2-One originally intended to run its network within the M25, but later expanded to cover the whole of the UK.
+The company was later acquired by T-Mobile, resulting in a related name change.

-• As part of the 3G licence offer, the UK government wanted another company in the market.
-This position was taken by THREE.
+• As part of the 3G licence offer, the UK government wanted to see another company enter the market.
+THREE took this position.
 Vodafone, O2, T-Mobile and Orange all operated 3G networks.